Mac Dre: Death

 After Hicks and other Thizz Entertainment members had performed a show in Kansas City, Missouri on October 31, 2004, an unidentified gunman shot at the group's van as it traveled on U.S. Route 71 in the early morning hours of November 1.
 The van's driver crashed and called 911, but Hicks was pronounced dead at the scene from a bullet wound to the neck.
 Local rapper Anthony "Fat Tone" Watkins was alleged to have been responsible for the murder, but no evidence ever surfaced, and Watkins himself was shot dead the following year.

 Hicks' funeral took place on November 9, 2004, at the Mt.
 Calvary Baptist Church.
 He was given a public open-casket viewing, and then buried at the Mountain View Cemetery in Oakland.

+Legacy

+Many Bay Area artists have credited Mac Dre as one of the areas most influential artists.
+Various mainstream artists, including Drake, Kendrick Lamar, G-Eazy, and Snoop Dogg, have also paid tribute to Mac Dre and acknowledged his influence on 2000s rap.
+Atlanta rapper and producer Lil Jon, with Salvatto's blessing, incorporated Dre's vocals into his 2019 single "Ain't No Tellin".
+In 2023, Stephen Curry & Marshawn Lynch announced an upcoming documentary on the life and music of Mac Dre.